Mashed Potato (dance): Dance movement

 The dance move begins by stepping backward with one foot with that heel tilted inward.
 The foot is positioned slightly behind the other (stationary) foot.
 With the weight on the ball of the starting foot, the heel is then swiveled outward.
 The same process is repeated with the other foot: step back and behind with heel inward, pivot heel out, and so on.
 The pattern is continued for as many repetitions as desired.
 The step may be incorporated in various dances either as a separate routine or as a styling of standard steps.

 Songs

-Several songs inspired by the dance were hits, including "(Do the) Mashed Potatoes" by Nat Kendrick and the Swans (with vocals by Carlton "King" Coleman), "Mashed Potatoes U.S.A." by James Brown, and "Mashed Potato Time" and "Gravy (For My Mashed Potatoes)", both by Dee Dee Sharp.
+Several songs inspired by the dance were hits, including "(Do the) Mashed Potatoes" by Nat Kendrick and the Swans (with vocals by King Coleman), "Mashed Potatoes U.S.A." by James Brown, and "Mashed Potato Time" and "Gravy (For My Mashed Potatoes)", both by Dee Dee Sharp.

 In Australia the dance underwent a revival with Billy Thorpe and the Aztecs' version of "Mashed Potato" in 1964 and in France a song called "C'est le mashed potatoes" was performed by Johnny Hallyday in the early 1960s.